divekit/divekit-dashboard/readme.md

 ### Directory Structure

-- dashboard: Modules required for the dashboard, the main application.
+- dashboard: Modules required for the main application.
-- chart_modules: Charts for the dashboard based on Nivo charts.
+  - charts: Charts for the dashboard based on Nivo charts.
+  - dashboard-view: Modules for the main dashboard page.
+  - settings-view: Modules for the settings page to delete milestones.
+  - students-view: Modules for the student detail page when clicking on a specific student.
 - rest: REST calls to the backend.
+- theme: Sets main colors for the application.

 ### Main Files

 - `Dashboard.tsx`: Main file for the dashboard. `<ChartsOverview()>` displays all visible charts.
 - `<NavBar>`: Navigation bar for dashboard.
 Default milestone overview link (in the upper right corner) can be changed here or set to empty.
 - `chartData.ts`: Functions that return data required for the charts.
-They get called in the corresponding Nivo charts.
+Get called in the corresponding Nivo charts.
 For new charts, data functions can be added here.
 See the Nivo documentation to understand what data is expected for each chart.

-### Adding a New Chart:
+#### Adding a New Chart:

 0. (Optional) Create data function in `chartData.ts`
 1. Create a chart module in `chart_modules`